 Ten areas for research are targeted, with three being launched during the first phase.
 These include research clusters around the expansive papyri collection, the Richard Rolle manuscript, and the King James Bible.

 David Lyle Jeffrey, FRSC

 Distinguished Professor of Literature and the Humanities

 Baylor University, Waco, TX

-Gordon-Conwell Theological Seminary, Charlotte serves as the academic home for U.S. seminary students.
-Like the role of Baylor for traditional programs, the Charlotte campus of Gordon-Conwell Theological Seminary will facilitate aspects of the Green Scholars Initiative as it expands into seminary programs.
+Gordon-Conwell Theological Seminary-Charlotte serves as the academic home for U.S. seminary students.
+Like the role of Baylor for traditional programs, the Charlotte campus of Gordon-Conwell Theological Seminary will facilitate aspects of The Green Scholars Initiative as it expands into seminary programs.
 GCTS-C has a robust faculty steeped in scholarly habits.
-Dr. Robert Cooley, president emeritus of Gordon-Conwell Seminary, has been very involved in the Green Collection and serves on the board for the yet-to-be-named museum, which will house The Green Collection.
+Dr. Robert Cooley, president emeritus of Gordon-Conwell Theological Seminary, has been very involved in The Green Collection and serves on the board for the yet-to-be-named museum that will house The Green Collection in Washington, D.C.
 He also has connections through his decades of scholarship with Dr. Pattengale, whose first introduction to actual archeological artifacts was with items from Dr. Cooley's Dothan excavations stored at The Institute of Holy Land Studies (now Jerusalem University College).